zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        Please refer to the documentation of the :ref:`address object <address-object>` for more information on which inputs are accepted inputs.

+   * - ``sessionId``

+       .. type:: string
+          :required: false

+     - The unique ID you have used for the PayPal fraud library.
+You should include this if you use PayPal for an on-demand payment.
+The maximum character length is 32.

+       Please refer to the :doc:`Recurring payments guide </payments/recurring>` for more information on how to implement the fraud library.

 paysafecard
 """""""""""
 .. list-table::